 It looks like it isn’t that obvious or intuitive which of the expenses belong where.

-Let’s consider a business website as a case study.
-Typically every small to medium size company (except e-Commerce and online business) considers their website as a necessary evil rather than a horn of plenty.
+Let’s consider a website for a professional services firm as a case study.
+Typically every small to medium size company (except e-Commerce and any online business model) considers their website as a necessary evil rather than a horn of plenty.
 Therefore the website lands in the Costs bucket.

 I don’t want to get into websites’ utility in this article.
 The point I was trying to make is that not everything that we intuitively consider to be Costs should actually belong in the Costs bucket.
 It takes time, effort and competence to make a considered decision about what goes where.